-THE VITTORIA & DISTRICT FOUNDATION
+THE VITTORIA & DISTRICT FOUNDATION INC.

 P.O.
 Box 45 Vittoria, ON N0E 1W0